 - One type of filter respirator is a NIOSH-approved dust mask.
-NIOSH-approved dust masks are effective when used around dust, but they do not provide protection against gases or vapors. - For this reason, they should not be worn while spray painting.
-In addition, this type of respirator is not appropriate for working with asbestos or lead. - Keep in mind that single-strap dust masks are not NIOSH-approved and provide no protection against hazardous substances. - When wearing any type of dust mask, it should be replaced when it becomes clogged with dust or debris.
+NIOSH-approved dust masks are effective when used around dust, but they do not provide protection against gases or vapors. - Keep in mind that single-strap dust masks are not NIOSH-approved and provide no protection against hazardous substances.